bddjr/mcsmanager-services-for-windows/README/en.md

 Github repertoty: <https://github.com/bddjr/mcsmanager-services-for-windows>

+Warning:
+> The script does not match the naming of the [official document](https://docs.mcsmanager.com/#/zh-cn/tutorial/to_windows_service), therefore it is not compatible.
+> (I only found out at the prompt of a netizen that the official document was already available 7 months ago)

 ***
 ## Get Start
 ### 1. Download and unzip the MCSManager release to the C drive (Decompression to another location is also possible)